-Level of prudence A Audit differei 0 nce Caut Balanced reptable r ptimistic 6 Audit difference Subjective areas 2016/17 2015/16 Comm entary Provisions (excluding NDR) 8 8 ision against IAS 37 with no issues to n disclosures to be proportionate.
-NDR provisions 6 5 In 2013/14, local authority funding arrangements meant that the Authority is now responsible for a proportion of successful rateable value appeals.
+Audit difference Cautious Balanced Acceptable range 2015/16 Subjective areas 2016/17 Commentary We tested the Authority's provision against IAS 37 with no issues to Provisions (excluding 8 8 NDR) note.
+We consider the provision disclosures to be proportionate.
+NDR provisions In 2013/14, local authority funding arrangements meant that the Authority ß 6 is now responsible for a proportion of successful rateable value appeals.
 The Authority has previously provided for a fixed percentage of outstanding appeals in accounting for the potential liability.
 We challenged this in the prior year and recommended that the Authority should review its Non Domestic Rates (NDR) provisions in line with applicable accounting guidance.
 The Authority has since reviewed its NDR provisions and incorporated detailed variables to fairly reflect local information.
 This has resulted in an increase of £800,000.
-PPE: components N/A N/A The Authority has changed the way it accounts for components of Council Dwellings.
-This new methodology is an estimate; this estim has not been disclosed within the Authority's financial statements. are unable to quantify the accuracy of this estimate despite request analysis for 2016/17.
-Further work is being undertaken to gain assu over this estimate.
-We have raised a high-priority recommendation, recommendation 5 in Appendix 1. ethodology is an estimate; this estimate he Authority's financial statements.
-We racy of this estimate despite requesting an ork is being undertaken to gain assurance sed a high-priority recommendation, see Pension liability • • triennia £23.3 m losses a has revi Authorit deemed Assump Northan represe I valuation nillion.
-Thas well a iewed thaty.
-We had the ass ptions us mptonshientations n, which ne actua s pensi e assur ave per umptic ed are in relat ch result arial assu ons liabi mptions formed ins to be also in li sion Fun ion to th conshire Pension Fund had undergone a ed in an increase in pensions liability of umptions used drive the actuarial gains or lities.
-Management has confirmed that it used by the actuary are appropriate for the work on the assumptions used and have e reasonable and within our expectations. ne with other local authorities within the d.
-We have requested specific is and have raised a low-priority endation 9 in Appendix 1.
+N/A N/A PPE: components The Authority has changed the way it accounts for components of Council Dwellings.
+This new methodology is an estimate; this estimate has not been disclosed within the Authority's financial statements.
+Whilst the Authority was unable to provide further detail regarding the calculation of this estimate, we were nevertheless able to carry out additional work (such as reviewing management assumptions and judgements behind the estimate) to gain sufficient comfort.
+However, further work by the Authority is being undertaken in future years to gain additional assurance over this estimate to generate a more accurate and reliable estimate.
+We have raised a high-priority recommendation, see recommendation 5 in Appendix 1.
+Pension liability During the year, the Northamptonshire Pension Fund had undergone a 8 8 triennial valuation, which resulted in an increase in pensions liability of £23.3 million.
+The actuarial assumptions used drive the actuarial gains or losses as well as pensions liabilities.
+Management has confirmed that the assumptions used by the actuary are appropriate for the Authority.
+We have performed work on the assumptions used and have deemed the assumptions to be reasonable and within our expectations.
+Assumptions used are also in line with other local authorities within the Northamptonshire Pension Fund.
+We have requested specific representations in relation to this and have raised a low-priority recommendation, see recommendation 9 in Appendix 1.